Iron Guard: Consultative body

+In practice, the criteria for appointment diverged significantly from those stated by Codreanu.
+The senators he hurriedly named during the founding session, as well as those later co-opted, did not include "peasants or workers", were not evaluated regarding whether they "lived lives of great integrity, showed faith in the legionary future, and possessed wisdom", and did not meet the age requirement.
+Codreanu himself, who placed himself at the head of the Senate, was not yet 29 years old.

+The first Legionary senators were Hristache Solomon, General Dr. Ion Macridescu, General Ion Tarnoschi, Spiru Peceli, Colonel Paul Cambureanu, and Ion Butnaru.

 The Iron Guard and gender

-According to a 1933 police report, 8% of the Iron Guard's members were women, while a police report from 1938 placed the figure at 11%.
+According to a 1933 police report, 8% of the Iron Guard's members were women, while a 1938 report placed the figure at 11%.
 Part of the reason for the overwhelming male membership of the Iron Guard was that a disproportionate number of legionnaires were university students and very few women went to university in Romania during the inter-war period.
 In the Romanian language, plurals are attached to most nouns that have either a masculine or feminine form.
 Words in English that are gender-neutral, such as "youth" or "member", are used in Romanian to refer either to Romanian men or Romanian women, young men or young women, and male members or female members.
-The Iron Guard almost always used the masculine plural forms in their writings and speeches, which may perhaps suggest that they had a male audience in mind, although in Romanian, like most languages, the masculine plural is also used for mixed-gender groups.
+The Iron Guard almost always used the masculine plural forms in their writings and speeches, which may perhaps suggest that they had a male audience in mind.
+However, in Romanian, like most languages, the masculine plural is also used for mixed-gender groups.

 The Iron Guard explained that the problem of poverty in Romania was due to the Jews' ongoing colonization of Romania, which prevented Christian Romanians from getting ahead economically.
 The solution to this perceived problem was to drive the Jews out of Romania, which the Iron Guard claimed would finally allow Eastern Orthodox Romanians to rise to the middle class.
 The Iron Guard claimed that this Jewish colonization was due to most Romanian men lacking the masculine courage to protect their interests.
 The Iron Guard argued that Romanian men had been "emasculated" and were suffering from "sterility", which one Iron Guard, Alexandru Cantacuzino, called the "plague of the present" in a 1937 essay.
 Notably, the term Cantacuzino used was the masculine sterilitate rather than the feminine stearpă.
 The Iron Guards constantly spoke in viscerally sexualized rhetoric of the need to create a "new man" whose virility and strength would liberate Romanian men from their emasculation.